JoseBravoChile/ergopad/docs/README.md

 Jan 3, 2021 | Strategic sale | ErgoPad Strategic Sale contracts become available.
 Whitelisted users will have 48 hours to send Erg and secure their tokens.
 Jan 15, 2022 | Pre-Sale Whitelist | Sign up to reserve access to the pre-sale, the final sale before tokens are released to decentralized exchanges
 Jan 20, 2022 | Pre-Sale | ErgoPad pre-sale contracts become available.
-Feb 2, 2022 | ErgoPad IDO | ErgoPad IDO where tokens will be available to trade, and the first vesting rounds are unlocked.
+Feb 2, 2022 | ErgoPad IDO | ErgoPad IDO where tokens will be available to trade on ErgoDex.

 ## Tokenomics